The best TV shows to watch on NOW TV

-Sky’s on-demand streaming service NOW TV is our port of name for all the things that HBO – the unique status TV community within the USA – places out into the world.
-Massive Little Lies, True Detective, Westworld – all of it comes via right here first.
+Sky’s on-demand streaming service NOW TV is our port of name for every part that HBO – the unique status TV community within the USA – places out into the world.
+Huge Little Lies, True Detective, Westworld – all of it comes by way of right here first.

-On high of this, there’s a formidable again catalogue of traditional exhibits, like The Sopranos, Deadwood and Dexter.
+On prime of this, there’s a formidable again catalogue of basic reveals, like The Sopranos, Deadwood and Dexter.

 Plus, Sky is on a roll of late, with current big-hitters Chernobyl and Patrick Melrose having wowed audiences and critics alike.